 29.1 Western Australian Temperate Demersal Gillnet and Demersal Longline Fisheries

-Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF (Joint Authority Southern Demersal Gillnet and Demersal Longline Fishery) and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
+Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF (Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery) and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
 Collectively, these fisheries are managed as the Temperate Demersal Gillnet and Demersal Longline Fisheries.
 The Western Australian JAF extends south-east from south of Cape Bouvard (just north of Bunbury on the southern west coast) to the Western Australia – South Australia border (Figure 29.1); it had 21 active vessels in 2015 (Marton et al. 2016a).
-The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had 5 active vessels in 2015 (Marton et al. 2016a).
-The status of species taken in these two fisheries is determined by the Western Australian Department of Fisheries, using catch-and-effort information from both fisheries.
-Statistics provided here are from either Marton et al. (2016a) or Braccini and O’Malley (2017).
+The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had five active vessels in 2015 (Marton et al. 2016a).
+The status of species taken in these two fisheries is determined by the Western Australian Department of Primary Industries and Regional Development, using catch-and-effort information from both fisheries.
+Statistics provided here are from either Marton et al. (2016a) or Braccini and O’Malley (2018).

 Status of stocks

 The last formal stock assessment of Western Australian gummy shark was in 1997–98.
 It indicated that biomass was 43 per cent of the initial unfished level, slightly above the target level of 40 per cent of unfished biomass.
-Combined total catch in the Western Australian JAF and the WCDF in 2014–15 was 492 t.
-An increase in catch-per-unit-effort (CPUE) between the mid 1990s and the mid 2000s is thought to have resulted from reduced fishing effort from 1992 onwards, leading to increases in breeding stock biomass (Braccini & O’Malley 2017).
-Although CPUE has fluctuated in recent years following a peak in 2007–08, the breeding stock biomass is considered to be adequate (Braccini & O’Malley 2017).
+Combined total catch in the Western Australian JAF and the WCDF in 2014–15 was 419 t.
+An increase in catch-per-unit-effort (CPUE) between the mid 1990s and the mid 2000s is thought to have resulted from reduced fishing effort from 1992 onwards, leading to increases in breeding stock biomass (Braccini & O’Malley 2018).
+Although CPUE has fluctuated in recent years following a peak in 2007–08, the breeding stock biomass is considered to be sustainable–adequate (Braccini & O’Malley 2018).

-Most dusky sharks taken in the Western Australian JAF are neonates (the young of the year) and 1–2-year-old fish.
+Most dusky sharks taken in the Western Australian JAF are neonates (less than a year old) and 1–2-year-old fish.
 Demographic analyses, updated in 2005, estimated that the current fishing mortality on these age classes was sustainable, but that a very low level of fishing mortality (1–2 per cent per year) for older dusky sharks (>10 years) would result in negative rates of population growth.
 Although spatial closures have been implemented to protect adult dusky sharks, they continue to be captured in fisheries within and outside Western Australia’s jurisdiction (such as the Commonwealth Western Tuna and Billfish Fishery and the South Australian Marine Scalefish Fishery).
 Previous estimates indicated that the breeding stock had been depleted by low, but poorly quantified, levels of fishing mortality.
-However, management changes since 2006 are considered suitable to allow gradual recovery of the breeding stock.
-The recent declines in CPUE will be considered in more detail during the development of new stock assessment models (Braccini & O’Malley 2017).
+However, management changes since 2006 are considered suitable to allow gradual recovery of the breeding stock, so it is considered to be sustainable–recovering (Braccini & O’Malley 2018).
+The recent stable trends in standardised CPUE will be considered in more detail during the development of new stock assessment models (Braccini & O’Malley 2018).

 29.2 Northern Shark Fisheries

-The primary fishing methods are gillnetting and longlining, with most activity and catch occurring in waters off the Northern Territory.
+The primary fishing methods are gillnetting and longlining, and most activity and catch occur in waters off the Northern Territory.
 Historically, the main commercial species have been blacktip sharks (Australian blacktip—Carcharhinus tilstoni, and common blacktip—C. limbatus),spot-tail shark (C. sorrah)and grey mackerel (Scomberomorus semifasciatus).
 The Australian and common blacktip sharks are difficult to differentiate and so have been treated as a species complex, with the assumption that most are Australian blacktip, although genetic analyses have challenged this assumption (discussed in ‘Status of stocks’, below).
 Other shark species, including hammerheads (Sphyrna spp.), bull shark (C. leucas), pigeye shark (C. amboinensis)and tiger shark (Galeocerdo cuvier),are also caught.
 Sharks are also taken as bycatch and byproduct in other fisheries in the area.

 Northern Territory Offshore Net and Line Fishery